ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Unidirectional merges

-Type merging allows services to provide the bare minimum of fields they posess data for&mdash;and this is frequently nothing but an ID.
+Type merging allows services to provide the bare minimum of fields they possess data for&mdash;and this is frequently nothing but an ID.
 For example:

 ```js
 let postsSchema = makeExecutableSchema({